-An eccentric bottom bracket (EBB) is one that allows the normal bottom bracket, which is screwed into the EBB, to be moved forward or back so as to tighten or loosen the chain or belt.
-After the desired tightness is achieved it is necessary to fix or lock the EBB in place.
-This is done with wedges that slide up and down ramps and bear against the inside of the frame.
+An eccentric bottom bracket (EBB) is one that allows you to move the normal bottom bracket, which is screwed into the EBB, forward or back so as to tighten or loosen the chain or belt.
+After you reach the desired tightness it is necessary to fix or lock the EBB in place.
+You can do this with wedges that slide up and down ramps and bear against the inside of the frame.
 Vivente Rohloff bikes have a Genio unit (pictured below) and use a 5mm hex key.
 Torque of 8-10Nm is sufficient to lock it in place.

 Loosening the EBB Unit

 Use the long hex key with the copper pipe extender as in the picture below.
-To unlock the position the hex-head is turned counter clockwise.
+To unlock the position the hex-head just turn it counter clockwise.
 After one-two turns you notice there is a point where resistance rises.
 This is where the wedges are being dislodged.
 Your unit is not yet free to rotate until you turn another few turns, through this resistance.
 Now, providing there is sufficient grease on all of the internal surfaces, the unit will be free to move sideways or to be rotated slightly in each direction.

 Setting Correct Belt Tension

 Correct tension is important.
 However, carbon belts, unlike chains, do not stretch or elongate so only lose their tension over a very long time as slight sprocket and belt deterioration develops.
 With a life expectancy of 25-30,000 km this is indeed a very long time.
-A new VWR bikes comes with this preset and you are unlikely to need to touch it.
+A new Vivente bike comes with this preset and you are unlikely to need to touch it.
 If you do ever need to there are two things to know.